gilesp1729/LoftyCAD/README.md

 # LoftyCAD
 Simple CAD for 3D printers.
+It came out of dissatisfactions with SketchUp, and with free 3D CAD programs in general.

 # LoftyCAD goals
 # General
-Open-source, maintained, and free to all.
+It is open-source, actively maintained, and free to all.
-Simple to use like Sketchup, but not as buggy and a bit more functional.
+Simple to use like Sketchup, but with some improvements:
-In particular:
+In particular, it will:
-- Retain original 3D shape after modification, allow move/scale whole thing (no sudden-death merging of shapes)
+- Retain the identity of 3D shapes, do not merge irreversibly with others.
-- Don't allow silly extrusions (holes going further than the thickness, etc)
+- Not allow silly extrusions
+- Produce a single triangle mesh from merged objects
 - NEVER produce non-manifold triangle meshes
 - Write STL files directly

 # Interface
-Sketch-up-like (draw 2D, extrusion)
-Allows rects, polygons, circles, ellipses and the extruded right prisms from them Volume-edge-face hierarchy
+Sketch-up-like (draw a 2D face followed by extrusion) Allows rects, polygons, circles, arcs, beziers and the extruded right prisms from them Volume-edge-face hierarchy
 Show dimensions when selected and when drawing/moving/scaling Allow dimensions to snap points and also sensible other places (perp to lines, etc)